 A researcher over in Europe contacted me while ago when I was using the 3″ end-caps, for a project tracking daily krill migration.
 But I have not heard back from him if he was able to go deeper with those thicker, rounded hulls.
 Our experience is that the PVC housings are unaffected by salt water, and although marine critters will grow on the surface, even boring organisms would rather drill into the loctite epoxy than go through the PVC housings.
 We often have to soak the loggers overnight in a muriatic acid solution to dissolve the encrustations before opening the housings.

 I just stumbled across an interesting ROV build based on PVC pipe over at instructibles.com that shows just how far you can take this pipes & wires approach.
 PVC has been a go-to material in the DIY crowd for ages.

 Just a quick note about those nylon bolts in that photo above.
 They expand from their dry length of 94mm to about 96mm when they are wet.
-This is just enough for them to become loose over a long underwater deployment unless over-tighten them going in.
+This is just enough for them to become loose over a long underwater deployment unless you over-tighten them considerably going in.
 We’ve retrieved several loggers where the bolts that were tight when the units were dry, but could be spun freely when then logger came out of the water.
 Fortunately the sliding cap design means the O-rings were held shut by the pressure at depth so that seal saved us from data loss.
 Our magnetometer flow-sensors are sensitive to the presence of metal, but if your sensor combination is not limited by that I’d suggest you use stainless steel or titanium bolts to hold the housings together.
 Or at least soak those nylon bolts in water for a few days before deployment so they are already expanded.
 Note that the nuts also expand and are hard to release due to the increased diameter of the bolt when everything is wet – give them a day or so to dry out and they become much easier to undo.